Yvette Austin* is a Senior Managing Director and Chair of Compass Lexecon’s Global Finance Practice.

 Ms. Austin has also been a member of the teaching faculty of Harvard University Extension School, where she taught a graduate finance course (Business Analysis and Valuation) and a past faculty member of the American Bar Association’s National Institute of Negotiating Business Acquisitions.

 Earlier in her career, Yvette provided investment banking advisory services including mergers and acquisitions, fairness opinions, solvency opinions, and commercially reasonable debt opinions.
+Yvette is currently a member, by appointment, of FTI Consulting’s Fairness and Solvency Committee.

 Testimony experience available upon request.